-CCRAB Position: The Florida Legislature should continue to support programs, research and access to care to reduce cancer care and outcomes disparities.
+CCRAB Position: The Florida Legislature should continue to promote programs, research and access to care to reduce cancer disparities.
 Medical school education should include cultural courses to help future providers understand and combat cultural, institutional and individual barriers to cancer care prevention, screening, and treatment service.

-Access to Cancer Care
+Access to care

 Those who are uninsured are less likely to get screened for cancer, more likely to be diagnosed with an advanced stage of the disease, and less likely to survive that diagnosis than their privately insured counterparts.
-Lack of coverage creates a dangerous cycle; approximately 54 percent of uninsured patients aged 18 to 64 do not have a usual source of health care, 26 percent delayed care due to cost, while nearly 23 percent did not get care because of cost.
-An estimated 23 percent did not get prescription drugs because of the expense.3 Health insurance coverage is tied closely to the strength of the economy, resulting in a challenging environment.
+Lack of coverage creates a dangerous cycle; approximately 54% of uninsured patients aged 18 to 64 do not have a usual source of health care, 26% delayed care due to cost, while nearly 23% did not get care because of cost.
+An estimated 23% did not get prescription drugs because of the expense.
+3 Health insurance coverage is tied closely to the strength of the economy, resulting in a challenging environment.